zibhub/GNDMS/0.6.x/installation-guide/index.md

   If you want to use another application server than Jetty, that's
   fine: every Servlet 2.5 compliant server should do the trick.
-  However you need to do deployment of the application manually.
+  However, you need to deploy the application manually.

 * Setup the service config.
   To do that, open